heyloh/heyloh/README.md

 <h1 align="center">Hi there 👋, I'm Lohana!</h1>

-- 💼 I'm currently working at **Serasa** as a Tech Lead & Software Developer
+- 💼 I work at **Serasa** as a Tech Lead & Software Developer

 - 📝 I'm a computer technician formed by CEFET/RJ

+- 🏗️ I'm passionate about software design and architecture

-- ⚡ I have expertise in web performance and accessibility
+- ⚡ I've expertise in frontend performance

-- 🌱 Currently learning **Qwik**
+- 🌱 I'm learning **to build frontends with Qwik because of its resumability concept**

 <!--